 Is there a possibility that you can turn off your anxiety?
-The part of the brain called the amygdala can function like a power switch, studies show.
+The part of the brain called the amygdala can function like a power switch for anxiety, studies show.

 Most people like to think that depression is a sadness, but in reality, it is about a terrible emotional pain that includes difficulties with concentration and memory.